 - Don’t clean litter boxes where you prepare food!
 You can use your bathtub, but be prepared to scrub down that area with a bleach solution when you’re done.
 If you have one, a laundry sink is a great area for this task.

 Cats acclimate to routines and become very unsettled when changes take place.
 New people moving into the house or people moving out can upset a cat greatly.
 Changes in routines - such as changes to work or school schedules or going out of town can be very stressful for cats.
 Another common challenge is the introduction of new pets or family members.
 Even something minor to you, such as rearranging furniture, can be unsettling to a cat.
 This doesn’t mean you can’t do these things, just be sensitive and watch for any negative reactions.
 Socializing your cat while they are young (ideally before 17 weeks if you get them as a kitten) can make it easier for them to accept new people, pets, or situations throughout their lives.
 This can also be done with older cats, but may take more time and patience.

 Moving is very stressful for cats!
-Unless your cat is essentially bomb-proof, it’s a good idea to restrict your cat to a single room when you first move with all her supplies, including the litter box.
+Unless your cat is essentially bomb-proof, it’s a good idea to restrict your cat to a single room when you first move with all their supplies, including the litter box.
 Remember not to place the box and the food right next to one another.
-Gradually increase your cat’s space until she has free roam of the house.
-Allowing immediate access to the entire home can sometimes mean your cat will not know where to find her litter box, or if there were other cats previously in the home (especially if they ever had accidents), your cat may go where they went rather than where you would like her to go.
+Gradually increase your cat’s space until they have free roam of the house.
+Allowing immediate access to the entire home can sometimes mean your cat will not know where to find their litter box, or if there were other cats previously in the home (especially if they ever had accidents), your cat may go where they went rather than where you would like them to go.

 Leaving Cats Alone

 Many people choose cats as pets because they are “low maintenance.”
 This often means people go away for a weekend or even a week, leave lots of food and water and hope that the cat will be OK until they get back.
 There are some important what-ifs to consider in these situations: